notmycloud/ansible-ssh-keyscan/README.md

           host: host.ssh.lan    # We will perform a DNS lookup later so the IP address can be added to known hosts.
 ```

+## Dependencies
+Requires the `dig` command.
+This can be installed with the `dnsutils` package on Debian

 ## Support
 For support, please raise an issue and provide the following items
 - Sample task/playbook to replicate your issue